SJ47/frontend-mentor-social-dashboard-with-theme-sc/README.md

 ### What I learned

-More exposure to styled components in React.
-Additional learning using Grid.
+More exposure to styled components in React along with additional learning using Grid.
 Implementing a theme switch component.

 ### Continued development